-The 2019-2020 school year continued the "My Space" observations, provided field trips, and students learned from professionals/community experts.
-By providing more real-world situations for students to see, this increases their understanding and learning opportunities as relates back to the classroom.
+The 2020-2021 school year continued the "My Space" observations.
+Unfortunately, due to COVID-19, field trips and professionals/community experts could not be utilized.
+Once the COVID-19 pandemic is passed, VCS will resume field trips which provide more real-world situations for students to see, thus increasing their understanding and learning opportunities as relates back to the classroom.